-When I broke up with my boyfriend of five years aged 29, I had no idea of how humiliated I’d be or how much I’d feel like a failure, especially given I’ve never been someone to prioritise marriage or having a family.
+When I broke up with my boyfriend of five years aged 29, I had no idea of how humiliated I’d be or how much I’d feel like a failure, especially given I’ve never been someone to prioritize marriage or having a family.
 After a few months of keeping my break up a secret from our listeners, I ended up speaking candidly about it, and all the weird feelings and mental health issues that came with it, for an episode of the podcast I co-host, After Work Drinks, titled, ‘The Grown Ups Guide to Heartbreak’ (the segment starts at about the half-hour mark).
 To date, it’s our most listened to episode of all time and barely a week goes by without a message from someone saying how much it’s helped them.
 For anyone who’s heartbroken this Valentine’s Day, give it a listen (and then send me a message!)

-This documentary-style series, narrated by Australian journalist and past The Bachelorette star Georgia Love, tells unconventional stories about relationships past by speaking directly to the people who lived them.
-Episodes are incredibly interesting and easy to listen to and include everything like how prison, immigration or funerals impact a couple.
+This documentary-style series, narrated by Australian journalist and past The Bachelorette star, Georgia Love, tells unconventional stories about relationships past by speaking directly to the people who lived them.
+Episodes are incredibly interesting and easy to listen to and include everything like how prison, immigration, or funerals impact a couple.

 For those wanting a laugh

-Hosted at first by three British women of Bangladeshi, Indian and Iranian heritage, Brown Girls Do It Too is a hilarious, addictive and informative podcast that explores sex, dating and relationships when those subjects are usually a taboo topic.
-In 2020, Brown Girls do It Too was named ‘podcast of the year’ by Metro and dubbed Sex and the City in audio form.
+Hosted at first by three British women of Bangladeshi, Indian, and Iranian heritage, Brown Girls Do It Too is a hilarious, addictive, and informative podcast that explores sex, dating, and relationships when those subjects are usually a taboo topic.
+In 2020, Brown Girls Do It Too was named ‘podcast of the year’ by Metro and dubbed Sex and the City in audio form.
 Now in its second season, Poppy Jay and Rubina Pabani bring on guests to reveal their best sex and dating stories.

 For those wanting to learn about love

 An incredible resource for anyone wanting to learn more about love, relationships and everything that comes with it.
-Hosted by Cheryl Strayed (the author of Wild) and Steve Almond, Dear Sugars is formatted like a magazine advice column with the Strayed and Almond reading out listener’s letters and answering them in audio form.
+Hosted by Cheryl Strayed (the author of Wild) and Steve Almond, Dear Sugars is formatted like a magazine advice column with Strayed and Almond reading out listener’s letters and answering them in audio form.

 Relationship therapist Esther Perel records her one-on-one therapy sessions with couples and plays them in full for our listening – and learning – pleasure.
 Literal free therapy!

 Happy wife, happy life?
 More like happy vagina, happy life.
-This podcast, hosted by British journalist Mika Simmons explores everything concerning women’s health, sex, shame and relationships by speaking each week to a different interviewee about an experience that completely changed their outlook on life – and their vagina.
+This podcast, hosted by British journalist, Mika Simmons, explores everything concerning women’s health, sex, shame, and relationships by speaking each week to a different interviewee about an experience that completely changed their outlook on life – and their vagina.